niannianwang/cse15l-lab-reports/lab2/lab2.md

 3. ![Image](connect_server.png) <br>

 ## Part 3
 What we have been doing in lab week 2 and 3 are completely new to me.
-It was super cool to be how when I hosted a website while connected to the ieng6 server.
-My partner, who was also connected to the ieng6 server was able to access the web server, increment/add numbers for the website through modifying the url and I was able to see the changes when I refreshed the website later.
-I noticed how I have always been ignorant to urls where it actually are far more complex than I ever knew and consists a lot of important information.
+It was super cool to be able to host a website while connected to the ieng6 server.
+My partner, who was also connected to the ieng6 server was able to access the web server, increment/add numbers for the website by modifying the url and I was able to see the changes when I refreshed the website later.
+I noticed how I have always been ignorant of URLs, but they are far more complex than I ever knew and consist of a lot of important information.